dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/BridgeAppDemo.md

 }
 ~~~

 The delegate method above gets called when the app is registered.
-If the registration is successful, we can call the `+(void) enterDebugModeWithDebugId:(NSString*)debugId;` class method of **DJISDKManager** to enter debug mode of the SDK by passing the **Debug Id** parameter, which you can get from **the Bridge App**.
+If the registration is successful, we can call the `+(void) enableBridgeModeWithBridgeAppIP:(NSString*)bridgeAppIP;` class method of **DJISDKManager** to enter debug mode of the SDK by passing the **Debug Id** parameter, which you can get from **the Bridge App**.
 Then call the start method of the VideoPreviewer class to start video decoding.

 **3**.
 Build and Run the project in Xcode.
 If everything is OK, you will see a "Register App Successed!" alert once the application loads.